 New Building The Archive will be moving to purpose built facilities in the Middle East Centre's new Softbridge building, designed by Zaha Hadid.
 This will lead to a considerable upgrade in all of the Archive's facilities, including substantial space for the Archive's collections to grow.
-Construction work is due to run from January 2013 to mid 2014.
+Construction work is due to run from January 2013 to early 2015.
 The Archive will remain open during the majority of the construction period.
 However the main entrance to the Archive has been closed and it is likely that the reading room will suffer from the noise of the construction site.
 It may be advisable to bring ear plugs.
 The Archive's temporary entrance is difficult to find.
 Please see our Finding the Archive webpage for further details.

 How to use the Archive

 Please also read through the Archive's reading room rules and conduct.

 For information on the Archive's extensive photographic collection please browse through our Photographic resources webpages.

 Please browse through our Useful links webpage for information on how to find other Archives in the UK, as well as online Middle East resources.

 For accommodation near to St Antony's College please see Bed and Breakfast accommodation